corona-warn-app/cwa-website/blog/2021-10-04-dashboard/index.md

 ### Analysis data from the Corona-Warn-App

 For more than a year, the project team (Robert Koch Institute, SAP, Deutsche Telekom) has regularly published key figures for the Corona-Warn-App - an important contribution to transparency, which is central to all open-source projects.
-From now on, important key figures are also available in a public dashboard as an interactive overview.
+From now on, important key figures are available in a public dashboard as an interactive overview.
 The dashboard can be accessed via the Corona-Warn-App blog under the menu item "Analysis".
 The launch version displays metrics on downloads, test registration, test results, sharing behavior, and alerts.

 These key figures come from various sources: